danielmarschall/filter_foundry/Filter Factory Compatibility.md

 Filter Factory contains an undocumented function that sets the seed for the random number generator.

-Filter Factory and FilterFoundry beginning with 1.7.0.8 accept a seed between 0 and 32767, inclusively.
+Filter Factory and Filter Foundry beginning with 1.7.0.8 accept a seed between 0 and 32767, inclusively.
-If the argument is not within this range, the operation "and 0x7FFF" will be applied to it to extract the low 15 bits.
+If the argument is not within this range, the operation lowest 15 bits are taken.

-There are many differences in the implementation between FilterFactory and FilterFoundry in regards rst(i):
+There are many differences in the implementation between Filter Factory and Filter Foundry in regards rst(i):

 **Filter Factory:**